 When the change in the earth’s climate is influenced by human activities, it is called anthropogenic climate change.
 For example, industrialization, deforestation, and so on.

-The causes of climate change can be classified into two types; natural and anthropogenic.
+The causes of climate change can be classified into two types: natural and anthropogenic climate change.

-Both of these factors can change the climate of earth.
-Before the influence of human activities, climate change resulted from natural causes like volcanic eruptions, changes in the orbit and solar activity.
+Before the influence of human activities, climate change is caused by natural causes like volcanic eruptions, changes in orbit, and solar activity.

 Anthropogenic warming over the last three decades has likely had a discernible influence at the global scale on observed changes in many physical and biological systems.

 This idea became a widely accepted fact at the turn of the 21st century as a stream of overwhelming evidence from scientists and relevant scientific organizations led to a scientific consensus that humans are to be blamed for the change in the earth’s climate.
 This consensus regarding anthropogenic climate change has been increasing steadily since the 1990s.